 ⚠ COVID-19: Amidst the coronavirus pandemic, show schedules might be subject to change.
 Please consult promoter’s social media and website before heading out.
 COVID-19 live updates

 Old Spitalfields Market is open seven days a week with specialist market days and one-off monthly events designed to keep its visitors entertained all year round.
 With its covered roof, not even the elements can dampen your spirits as you rummage around the eclectic mix of antique gems, vintage fashion, and fine art dealers.

-It doesn’t take long to immerse yourself in what Old Spitalfields Market has to offer, from vintage vinyls cut and made into wall mounted clocks, antique walking sticks or old fashioned shipping maps, to endless rows of quality sterling silver jewellery.
+It doesn’t take long to immerse yourself in what Old Spitalfields Market has to offer, from vintage vinyl cut and made into wall-mounted clocks, antique walking sticks or old fashioned shipping maps, to endless rows of quality sterling silver jewelry.
 It is no wonder thousands of Londoners and tourists alike find the perfect gifts for all occasions at Old Spitalfields Market.

 The scenery walking to Old Spitalfields Market from Liverpool Street Station displays the Olde English charm, narrow alleys steeped in history opening up into the modernized development, housing over 150 stalls, dozens of upmarket restaurants, and street food vendors from across the globe.

 As well as the market stalls, the building is home to a number of local businesses.
 Hairdressers and high-end fashion boutiques adorn the outer walls.
 Local tailors can fit you with the perfect suit, a dedicated cheese shop boasts the best selection of cheese this side of Paris, and also the original flagship store of All Saints overlooks the main entrance.